jimz011/homekit-infused/docs/addons-v4/cameras.md

 ![Homekit Infused](../images/auto-fill-cameras-card.png)

-This addon lets you auto-fill your views with camera entities
+This addon lets you add cards to your view with camera entities

 To add devices to your view add the following line: